ELToulemonde/dataPreparation/CONTRIBUTING.rst

 Look through the GitHub issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

+If you have some new features ideas, you can also open an issue and tag it with "enhancement".

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-MLBox could always use more documentation, whether as part of the
+dataPreparation could always use more documentation, whether as part of the
-official MLBox docs, in docstrings, or even on the web in blog posts,
+official dataPreparation docs, vignettes, or even on the web in blog posts,
 articles, and such.

 Submit Feedback